 - Industrial Engagement

-The CPM affiliates includes over 30 representatives from industry and other stake holders providing opportunities for collaboration and impact generation.
+The CPM affiliates includes representatives from over 40 industry companies and and 12 other stake holder organisations, providing opportunities for collaboration and impact generation.

 - Active Research

 Members of the CPM are actively involved in research developing and using sophisticated in vitro models and organ-chip technology, with over £8M of live research grants specifically in this area as well as multiple related research projects .

 The CPM includes the CREATE 3d bioprinting facility and the Queen Mary+Emulate Organs-on-Chips Centre, the only one of it's kind in the UK providing access to the state-of-the art Human Emulation platform.
 In addition we have various other commercial organ-chip platforms and extensive related laboratories facilities.

 Members of the CPM are actively publishing in vitro models research in highest quality journal papers.

 - PhD and Early Career Researcher (ECR) Training

 The CPM includes a mini Centre for Doctoral Training in Predictive Models for Medical Innovation and Research (PreMMIR) and organises training and networking events.
 We are actively involved in expanding our doctoral training in partnership with industry and other stakeholders.